windicss/docs/guide/svelte.md

 <slot></slot>
 ```
-> If you want to customize tailwind config, make sure that the config file extesnions is `cjs` e.g. `tailwind.config.cjs`
+> If your sveltekit config is using `.cjs` extension, and you have a tailwind config file then it needs to follow the same extension type e.g. `tailwind.config.cjs` because of `esm` support from sveltekit.

 ### Sapper(rollup)